 First things first.
-Before he decides to put his thinking cap on.
+Before your dapper groom decides to put his thinking cap on and deep dive into his wedding checklist.
 Your partner needs to think outside the box for a minute.
 And, surrender to the old age tradition of wedding planning.
 Let’s face it, it is your territory.
 Although the charms of your groom could gain the upper hand.
 The ultimate decision is both of yours.

 2. The dawn of the groom who loves planning

-Secondly, nervous and delighted grooms are hungry to get their hands on the manscaping wedding planning checklist and the seating plan.
-What’s more, he wants to sit in on the action.
-Have you seen the film “The Wedding Planner” starring Jennifer Lopez?
-Well, even if you don’t believe in the fairy-tale story, he wants to marry you.
+Secondly, nervous and delighted grooms are hungry to get their hands on the manscaping wedding planning checklist.
+Husbands-to-be want to avoid any nicks or unsightly ingrown hairs.
+Above all create the perfect ceremony and seating plan.
+What’s more, the groom wants to sit in on the action.
+And if you believe in the fairy-tale stories, hb2 wants to marry you.